Skip to main content

 Third-Party Groups / Schools

-Third parties who wish to bring youth programs to our campus are held to the same policy requirements stated above and must have a standard Facility Use Agreement (or Memorandum of Understanding) in place that includes the above stated requirements.
+Third parties who wish to hold youth programs to our campus must sign a standard Facility Use Agreement (or Memorandum of Understanding) that includes the above stated policy requirements.

-UW-Green Bay has enacted agreements with various local schools to ensure youth protection is met during the educational field trips to our campus by visiting schools.
+UW-Green Bay has enacted Active School District Agreements.xlsx with various local schools to ensure youth protection is met during the educational field trips to our campus.
 For schools not on the list below, contact the Pre-College Liaison at maines@uwgb.edu.

 Program Support